jojonas/moehre/README.md

 It has only been tested yet using Windows, although it should generally be platform-indpendent and as such work on Linux and Mac OS X, too.

 ## License
 This project is released under MIT license.
+Copyright (c) 2015 Jonas Lieb, Joel Schumacher.